 What can I do at home to improve my broadband connection?

 The way your home is set up for internet, and the way you use it, can often affect your speed.

 The strength of your Wi-Fi signal can be affected by where you place your modem.
 Think about:

-- Physical barriers like metal, wood, concrete walls or water – between the modem and your devices,
+- Physical barriers like metal, wood, concrete walls or water – between the modem and your devices

-- Interference from other devices – like microwaves, cordless phones and baby monitors,
+- Interference from other devices – like microwaves, cordless phones and baby monitors

-- The distance between the modem and your devices
+- The distance between the modem and your devices.

 - Place the modem in an area that avoids most metal (ductwork), floors, walls, pools, big fish tanks and if possible, in a space central to your devices.

-- Connect your device/s directly to the modem with an Ethernet cable – cable connections are almost always stronger.
+- Connect your device(s) directly to the modem with an Ethernet cable – cable connections are almost always stronger.

 Your broadband is shared between all the connected devices in your home.
 The number of devices and how much data each is using can also affect the speed of the service.

 - Switch off unnecessary or data-hungry devices that you’re not using

-- Switch off each device one at a time, and see if the connection speed increases noticeably.
-If it does, then check if that device is using a large amount of data, or has any viruses.
+- Switch off each device one at a time and see if the connection speed increases noticeably.
+If it does, then check if that device is using a large amount of data or has any viruses.

 If your connection is slow on one device only, it may be infected with malware or a virus.
 Or your device might be too old to support higher speeds.

 - Use a different and/ or newer device to perform the same action – and see if your connection improves.
 If it does, get your original device checked for malware or viruses.
 If it’s old, consider retiring it.

 The quality and age of your modem will affect your connection.

 If the wiring in your house is faulty, it can interrupt the connection and slow your speed.
 You can hire a qualified electrician or a Telstra technician to check and fix your wiring.
 Contact us for technical support.